Post-Op Bowel Control Issues and UTI Concerns

 Nurse

-1 week post op.
+1 week post-op.
 Seem to have no bowel control.
-Stand and just comes out.
-Also concerned about UTI.
-Wearing depends because I never know when a bowel movement will come.
+Stand and it just comes out.
+Also concerned about a UTI.
+Wearing Depends because I never know when a bowel movement will come.

 Newhere

 Do you still have much colon left?
-What was the reason for your colostamy?
-It took me a while, over a week anyway for things to settle down, I had reversal in August 23.
+What was the reason for your colostomy?
+It took me a while, over a week anyway, for things to settle down.
+I had a reversal on August 23.
 Take care, rest up, Bill.

 Gray Logo for MeetAnOstoMate